 Optimising your website for high-quality, relevant keywords that match potential customer’s search queries will increase the likelihood of them finding your business and becoming a customer.

 A linkable asset is a piece of content on your site that offers value – the kind other sites might want to link to.
 Informative blog posts and research papers are linkable assets as they offer value, are a great source of information for other websites to link to, and go into detail about a topic.
 If you want to create a linkable asset, you need to write like you are an authority on your topic.
 If you come across as an authority through your valuable content, people will want to link to you.

-Link juice is a trendy term that refers to the intangible, arguably completely made-up power that is passed from one site to another via a hyperlink.
+Link equity or juice is a trendy term that refers to the intangible, arguably completely made-up power that is passed from one site to another via a hyperlink.
 This point relates to our point above on domain authority, as in theory the better the website the more link juice your site will receive.

 Link reclamation is the process of claiming links to your website that didn’t previously exist.
 This may be turning a brand mention into a hyperlink, updating a broken link or having a dropped page reinstated in order to keep the hyperlink active.